 The Infrastructure Gap:

 As AI systems evolve from simple question-answering bots into autonomous agents capable of reasoning, planning, and executing complex tasks, they require sophisticated infrastructure for orchestration, memory, reasoning, and control.
-This complexity necessitates control planes that can manage fleets of AI models and agents across environments—infrastructure that traditional ML platforms weren't designed to handle.
+This complexity necessitates control planes that can manage fleets of AI models and agents across environments, including governance infrastructure that traditional ML platforms were not originally designed to handle.

 TrueFoundry's Positioning:

-TrueFoundry provides comprehensive MLOps infrastructure with 50% faster RAG/Agent deployment and container-first architecture.
+TrueFoundry provides MLOps infrastructure for platform engineering and ML platform teams, with hybrid managed SaaS and self-hosted control plane deployment.
 However, organizations specifically deploying MCP servers often require platforms purpose-built for the protocol's unique security, governance, and deployment requirements.

-1. MintMCP: The best overall alternative for enterprise MCP deployments
+1. MintMCP: A strong overall alternative for enterprise MCP deployments

-MintMCP transforms local MCP servers into production services with enterprise-grade security, one-click deployment, and complete audit trails.
+MintMCP transforms local MCP servers into production services with enterprise security controls, managed SaaS-first deployment, and audit logs.
 Purpose-built for the Model Context Protocol, MintMCP provides the deployment and monitoring infrastructure MCPs need at enterprise scale.

 Key MintMCP Advantages: